alexwhitmore/solidjs-ui/README.md

 <img width="1030" alt="Screenshot 2024-02-26 at 6 29 37 PM" src="https://github.com/alexwhitmore/solidjs-ui/assets/57722812/f4db52f4-e13e-4e0a-bd63-cf4bde13a4ce">

+> [!WARNING]
+> This is an early-stage component library and is subject to significant changes.
+Please use with caution!

 ## Documentation

 The documentation is a WIP and will be updated here when ready.